V07 · Stream 05 · Channel 4

 Rule 14a-8 no-action retreat

 The federal-procedural framework.
-Retail auto-voting was approved through SEC no-action correspondence; whether the SEC formalizes the framework through APA rulemaking is open.
+The Exxon Voter Pool was addressed through SEC staff no-action correspondence (not Commission approval or rulemaking); whether the Commission formalizes the framework through APA rulemaking, staff legal bulletin, or interpretive release is open.

 Shareholder Franchise and Private Ordering

-Return to the V10 landing for the 8-stream map and the channel-by-channel governance-contest framing.
+Return to the V07 landing for the 8-stream map and the channel-by-channel governance-contest framing.